benjamincanac/nuxt-nation/slides.md

 First, we're upgrading to Tailwind CSS v4 which brings significant performance improvements and new features.

-We're also integrating with Radix Vue and Reka UI for enhanced accessibility and more complex components.
+We're now powered by Radix Vue primitives - which means rock-solid accessibility - and Tailwind Variants for that sweet, sweet styling flexibility you all love.

 Tailwind Variants will give us more powerful styling capabilities with variant groups and compound variants.